Mom's Carrot Casserole

 1. Cook carrots in boiling water until tender.

-4. Add can of tomato soup, 2 T. water, 4 T. cider vinegar, 1 T. sugar, and chopped parsley to bacon and green pepper and mix.
+4. Place bacon, green pepper, onion and celery in a casserole dish and add can of tomato soup, 2 T. water, 4 T. cider vinegar, 1 T. sugar, and the cooked carrots.
+Mix well

 One Final Thought...